Standards & Patents - 12th Annual Conference

 Understand the latest legal and technical changes to standards and intellectual property law, with updates on competition, licensing and the future

-Just some of the unmissable sessions at this year's Standards & Patents conference:
+Just some of the unmissable sessions at held at the 2018 Standards & Patents conference:

 Open Source and Standardization